Devin Booker scores 30 to lead Suns past Thunder - NewsBreak

 Devin Booker scores 30 to lead Suns past Thunder

-Devin Booker scored 30 points to lead the Phoenix Suns to a 113-101 win over the Oklahoma City Thunder on Thursday in Phoenix.
+Devin Booker scored 30 points to lead the host Phoenix Suns to a 113-101 win over the Oklahoma City Thunder on Thursday.

 Booker took control in the third, with 15 points and four assists in the frame to help the Suns jump ahead for good and win their fifth game in a row.

-Note: EditorsNote: 4th graf, change ‘their’ to ‘its’; smaller changes elsewhere